dapphub/dai-semantics/dai-core.md

 ## Syntax

-We start by defining a module called `DAI`:
+We start by defining a module called `DAI-CORE`:

 ```{.k}
 module DAI-CORE